scipy-conference/scipy_proceedings/papers/rollin_thomas/ms.rst

    ``mpi4py`` (left), ``multiprocessing`` (center), and Dask (right).
    :label:`case-studies`

-We first examine ``mpi4py``.
-Fig. :ref:`case-studies` (left) shows a very strong domain-specific correlation with AstroPy (and its sub-module ``astropy.io.fits``).
+The strongest correlations observed for ``mpi4py`` (Fig. :ref:`case-studies`, left) is the domain-specific package AstroPy and its submodule ``astropy.io.fits``.
-This suggests that users of AstroPy have been able to scale associated applications using ``mpi4py`` and that AstroPy developers may want to consider engaging with our users to make that even easier.
+This suggests that users of AstroPy have been able to scale associated applications using ``mpi4py`` and that AstroPy developers may want to consider engaging with our users regarding their experiences.
-Examining the jobs further we find that these users tend to be members of large cosmology experiments like Dark Energy Survey **REF**, Dark Energy Spectroscopic Instrument **REF**, and the Dark Energy Science Collaboration **REF**.
-Taken together this is a rather large community of users, to whom these two packages appear to be fairly important.
-Following up with users revealed that using ``mpi4py`` for "embarrassingly parallel" calculations is very common: "My go-to approach is to broadcast data using ``mpi4py``, split up input hyperparameters/settings/etc. across ranks, have each rank perform some number of computations, and then gather all the results (which are almost always NumPy arrays) using ``mpi4py``."
+Following up with users generally reveals that using ``mpi4py`` for "embarrassingly parallel" calculations is very common: "My go-to approach is to broadcast data using ``mpi4py``, split up input hyperparameters/settings/etc. across ranks, have each rank perform some number of computations, and then gather all the results (which are almost always NumPy arrays) using ``mpi4py``."
 Very few users report more intricate communication patterns.

-Next we consider multiprocessing.
-We know that the Conda tool uses multiprocessing but even after filtering out those cases, multiprocessing remains one of the most popular Python libraries in use on Cori.
-If we examine Fig. :ref:`case-studies` (center), we don't see the same kind of strong relationships we did with mpi4py.
+Next we consider ``multiprocessing``.
+The ``conda`` tool uses ``multiprocessing`` but even after filtering out those cases, it remains one of the most popular Python libraries in use on Cori.
+In Fig. :ref:`case-studies` (center), we do not see the same kind of strong relationships we did with ``mpi4py``.
-The primary correlation visible here is with SciPy, which has some built-in support for interoperating with multiprocessing, for instance through ``scipy.optimize``.
-To learn more we followed up with several of the top multiprocessing users.
+The primary correlation visible here is with SciPy, which has some built-in support for interoperating with ``multiprocessing``, for instance through ``scipy.optimize``.
+To learn more we followed up with several of the top ``multiprocessing`` users.
-One reported: "I'm using and testing many bioinformatics Python-based packages, some of them probably using Python multiprocessing.
+One reported: "I'm using and testing many bioinformatics Python-based packages, some of them probably using Python ``multiprocessing``.
-But I'm not specifically writing myself scripts with multiprocessing."
+But I'm not specifically writing myself scripts with ``multiprocessing``."
 Another reported: "The calculations are executing a workflow for computing the binding energies of ligands in metal complexes.
-Since each job is independent, multiprocessing is used to start workflows on each available processor."
+Since each job is independent, ``multiprocessing`` is used to start workflows on each available processor."
-We appear to have some mix of both direct and indirect use of multiprocessing as reported by these users.
+As a package that users directly interact with, and as a dependency of other packages in scientific Python, ``multiprocessing`` is a workhorse package.

 Finally we consider Dask, a Python package for task-based parallelism and analytics at scale.
-Users are increasingly interested in these kinds of cluster runtimes where they queue up work, submit the work to the scheduler as a task graph, and the scheduler handles dependencies and farms out the tasks to workers.
+Users are increasingly interested in cluster runtimes where they queue up work, submit the work to the scheduler as a task graph, and the scheduler handles dependencies and farms out the tasks to workers.
 Dask also inter-operates with GPU analytics libraries from NVIDIA as part of RAPIDS, so we are naturally interested in its potential our next system based in part on GPUs.

-As we noted above, large jobs using Dask are generally smaller than those using
-``mpi4py`` (500 nodes versus 3000+ nodes), which indicates something of a potential gap in scalability on Cori.
+As noted, large jobs using Dask are generally smaller than those using ``mpi4py`` (500 nodes versus 3000+ nodes), which may indicate a potential gap in scalability on Cori.
 The correlation data shown in Fig. :ref:`case-studies` (right) indicate an affinity with the weather and climate community, where ``netCDF4`` and ``xarray`` seem particularly important.
 We reached out to several Dask users to learn more.
 One reponded: "I don't remember having any Python Dask-related jobs running in the past 3 months."
 After some additional discussion and analysis, we discovered the user was using ``xarray`` which we believe was using Dask unbeknownst to the user.
 This kind of response from Dask users was not uncommon.

-These results are a snapshot of the information our monitoring framework can provide.
-Due to limited space we have provided only several examples; we have even more information regarding usage patterns for containers, filesystems, and user demographics.
-These early results provide concrete supporting evidence that the framework we present is capable of providing valuable and actionable insights.

 Discussion
 ==========